sillito/websystems/materials/responses.markdown

 ## Exercise

 The goal of this exercise is to get practice creating HTTP responses in Node, by creating a simple chat server.
 To make things simple, the server will store chat messages in memory and will not perform any security checks and all responses will have `Content-Type:` `text/plain`.
-Here is an example set of interactions with
+Here is an example series of requests and responses:

 	request: chat/new       // start a chat
 	response body: 1234          // id for chat